jorgenmiller/BioBox/Science_Fair/README.md

 BioBox began as a project for the 2020 Frederick County Virtual Science & Engineering Fair.

 This repository holds past files for the physical BioBox prototype.
-It used an Arduino to measure sensor outputs and sent them to a Raspberry Pi to be written to a file.
+We used an Arduino to measure sensor outputs and control the BioBox environment to regulate the Shrimp and BSF Larvae chambers.
+The data was logged to a Raspberry Pi.
 This repository holds the Arduino code.

 ### Presentation